 This kamado can smoke, grill, sear steaks, and bake, making the perfect outdoor cooking machine for the campsite or beach trip.
 The Kamado Joe Junior includes an ash box, a firebox, removable cooking grates, and a built-in temperature thermometer.

-Kamado grills are known as the Swiss Knife of the grilling world.
+Kamado grills are known as the Swiss Army Knife of the grilling world.
 These grills can do any kind of cooking and do it well.
 This grill is a great tabletop smoker.

 Kamado Joe Jr. Warranty Specs